CarlosNayan/CarlosNayan/README.md

 Here are some ideas to get you started:
 -->
-### Olá! 👋
+### Hello! 👋

-- 🔭 Atualmente estou estagiando como desenvolvedor de Software
+- 🔭 Full stack developer at Inside the box
-- 🌱 Estou aprendendo integrações entre o Front e o Back-end e construções de API
+- 🌱 I'm currently learning more about API builds and unit testing
-- 📫 Onde me achar: IG @carls_nayan
+- 📫 Where find me: IG @carls_nayan or carlosnayan@gmail.com

 **Languages and tools:**